 - needs any proof that your pet is fit and healthy to travel, for example a letter from a vet or certain information in your pet passport

 Check if you’ll need to quarantine because of coronavirus (COVID-19) when you arrive in the UK - you’ll need to arrange care of your pet while you quarantine if so.

-If you’re travelling to the UK from a ‘red list’ country’ (a country from which entry to the UK is banned), you should not bring your pet with you unless you have to.
+If you’re travelling to Great Britain from a red list country, you should not bring your pet with you unless you have to.
 Check the rules on pet travel into Northern Ireland.

 Authorising someone else to travel with your pet